When June Carter Cash and Merle Kilgore first penned “Ring Of Fire,” something tells me they never saw this coming.

 ‘She needs the money,’ he said, avoiding my stare.
 ‘And I feel sorry for her.'”

-Vivian admitted that she was a bit blind to Johnny’s affection for June, even though the writing was on the wall:
+Vivian also confessed that she was a bit blind to Johnny’s affection for June, even though the writing was on the wall:

 The truth is, Johnny wrote that song, while pilled up and drunk, about a certain private female body part.
 All those years of her claiming she wrote it herself, and she probably never knew what the song was really about.”